10 Ways to Develop Your Employees

 Managers are often in the enviable position of being able to make introductions, open doors, and connect employees to role models, subject matter experts, and mentors.
 Most likely someone helped open doors for you so pay it forward whenever you can.

 We all have behavioral blind spots.
 A manager is often the person who can tactfully help an employee see a weakness that’s getting in the way of his or her effectiveness or advancement.
-Use A Proactive Approach to Tough Feedback as a useful guide to help with this sticky issue.
+Use 7 Ways for a Manager to Prepare for a Performance Review as a useful guide to help with this sticky issue.

 Help Navigate Organizational Politics and Culture